 In New York, the tax foreclosure procedure is similar to the mortgage foreclosure process.
 A petition (lawsuit) is filed in court.
 If you don't respond to the lawsuit by filing an answer that lists your objections to the case, the court will enter a default judgment against the property.
-A default judgment means you automatically lose since you didn't answer the suit.
-Then, either the tax district gets possession of the property directly or an auction is held to sell it (N.Y.
+A "default judgment" means you automatically lose because you didn't answer the suit.
+Then, either the tax district gets possession of the property directly, or an auction is held to sell it.
+(N.Y.
 Real Prop.
-Tax Law § § 1120, 1136).
+Tax Law § § 1120, 1136.)

 When the foreclosure petition is filed, a notice of foreclosure must be published in a newspaper (N.Y.
 Real Prop.
 Tax Law § 1124).
-On or before the first date of publication, the enforcing officer must send you a notice by certified and first-class mail stating that the foreclosure has started (N.Y.
+On or before the first date of publication, the enforcing officer must send you a notice by certified and first-class mail stating that the foreclosure has started.
+(N.Y.
 Real Prop.
 Tax Law § 1125.)
 The notice must specify the last day for redemption (see below) that's at least three months after the date of the first publication of this notice.
 (N.Y.
 Real Prop.
 Tax Law § 1124.)

-Posting may also be required.
-If the mailings get returned and there is no alternate address to send them to, the notice must be posted on the property (N.Y.
+If the mailings get returned, and there's no alternate address to send them to, the notice must be posted on the property.
+(N.Y.
 Real Prop.
-Tax Law § 1125).
+Tax Law § 1125.)

-Contents of the notice.
-The notice will specify, among other things, the last day that you can redeem (see below) the property (N.Y.
+The notice will specify, among other things, the last day that you can redeem (see below) the property.
+(N.Y.
 Real Prop.
-Tax Law § 1125).
+Tax Law § 1125.)

-In New York, you get some time to save your home from the tax foreclosure.
-During this time period (a "redemption period"), you can pay all delinquent taxes and other charges to stop the foreclosure.
-This is called "redeeming" the home.
+In New York, you get some time to save your home from a tax foreclosure.
+During this period (called a "redemption period"), you can pay all delinquent taxes and other charges to stop the foreclosure—a process known as "redeeming" the home.

-How long you get to redeem.
 Generally, the redemption period expires two years after the lien date (that is, when the tax or other legal charges became a lien).
-However, local law may provide a longer redemption period (N.Y.
+However, local law may provide a longer redemption period.
+(N.Y.
 Real Prop.
-Tax Law § 1110).
+Tax Law § 1110.)
 (Learn more in Getting Your Home Back After a Property Tax Sale in New York.)

-When the foreclosure starts in comparison to the redemption period.
-The foreclosure proceeding generally starts around three months before the redemption period expires (N.Y.
+The foreclosure proceeding generally starts around three months before the redemption period expires.
+(N.Y.
 Real Prop.
-Tax Law § 1124).
+Tax Law § 1124.)